slupjs/slup/README.t.md

 <h1 align='center'>Slup - <package></h1>

-This package contains the <package> Material Design Component which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material)
+This package contains the <package>, a Material Design Component which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material)

 ## Description
 From Google's [Material Design guidelines](https://material.io/guidelines):